DMCA Exemption Sought to Save 'Abandoned' Online Games - Slashdot

 There was this Zork Clone (text adventures) on the Apple II, called SMIRK, and you were a man starting out in a tent with a lantern, and you walk down a path, into a cave.
 The SMIRK is guarding Emeralds.
 There are two Tigers guarding dandylions and alo some Rubies.
 If yo piss of the SMIRK, the SMIRK will point at you and turn you to Ashes.

-also add it right to repair / suicide batterys (Score:2)
+also add it right to repair / suicide batterys (Score:3)

 also add it right to repair / suicide battery.